 The semen analysis is the cornerstone of male infertility evaluation.
 While it only takes one sperm to fertilize an egg, millions of sperm are necessary for proper sperm functioning.
 Semen samples can vary extensively from one time to another.
-To accurately assess the quality of semen, at least two samples separated by several week are required.
+To accurately assess the quality of semen, at least two samples separated by several weeks are required.
 A properly performed semen analysis requires special equipment and technical expertise.
 Most laboratories do not own this equipment or may not employ appropriately trained technologists.
-Our laboratory technologist, Leah Chidrilla, M.T., has years of experience in semen analysis and sperm processing techniques.
+Our laboratory technologist has years of experience in semen analysis and sperm processing techniques.
 Our lab is certified with CLIA as a high performance laboratory facility.
-To make an appointment for semen analysis, please call Leah Chidrilla 480.661.2662 extension 114.
+To make an appointment for semen analysis, please contact us.

 LOW SPERM COUNTS